Spanish Mountain Gold (CVE:SPA) Shares Up 26.5% – What’s Next?

-Separately, Atrium Research upgraded Spanish Mountain Gold to a “strong-buy” rating in a report on Wednesday, September 10th.
-One equities research analyst has rated the stock with a Strong Buy rating, According to MarketBeat.com, Spanish Mountain Gold has an average rating of “Strong Buy”.
+Separately, Atrium Research raised shares of Spanish Mountain Gold to a “strong-buy” rating in a report on Wednesday, September 10th.
+One analyst has rated the stock with a Strong Buy rating, Based on data from MarketBeat, Spanish Mountain Gold presently has a consensus rating of “Strong Buy”.

 Spanish Mountain Gold Company Profile